-- Annoying background.
-The AN flux represents an unavoidable background for some key low-energy experiments with underground detectors, e.g., - search for proton decay and $n \rightarrow \overline{n}$ transitions in nuclei, and also for - most of experiments on high-energy neutrino astrophysics with present-day and future large full-size underwater or underice neutrino telescopes.
-Among the astrophysical experiments are - detection of neutrinos from the (quasi)diffuse neutrino backgrounds, like pregalactic neutrinos, neutrinos from the bright phase of galaxy evolution, from active galactic nuclei (AGN), and other astrophysical sources, - indirect detection of non-relativistic dark matter (presumably composed of neutralinos) through neutrinos produced in the annihilation of the dark-matter particles captured in the Earth and the Sun, or - direct detection of relativistic WIMPs (weakly-interacting massive particles) of astrophysical or cosmological origin.
+- Most of experiments on high-energy neutrino astrophysics with present-day and future large full-size underwater or underice neutrino telescopes.
+Among the astrophysical experiments are - detection of neutrinos from the (quasi)diffuse neutrino backgrounds, like pregalactic neutrinos, neutrinos from the bright phase of galaxy evolution, neutrinos from active galactic nuclei (AGN), and many other (suspected) astrophysical sources, - indirect detection of non-relativistic dark matter (presumably composed of neutralinos) through neutrinos produced in the annihilation of the dark-matter particles captured in the Earth and the Sun, or - direct detection of relativistic WIMPs (weakly-interacting massive particles) of astrophysical or cosmological origin.

 These experiments will be an effect of the AN flux of energies from about 1 TeV to some tens of PeV.
 However, in the absence of a generally recognized and tried model for charm hadroproduction (see below), the current estimates of the $\nu{\mu}$ and (most notably) $\nu_e$ backgrounds have inadmissibly wide scatter even at multi-TeV neutrino energies, which shoots up with energy.
 At $E{\nu} \sim 100$ TeV, different estimates of the $\nu{\mu}$ and $\nu_e$ spectra vary within a few orders of magnitude.

-- Neutrino oscillations and all that.
+- ◆ Neutrino oscillations and all that.
 At the same time, the AN flux is a natural instrument for studying neutrino oscillations, neutrino decay and neutrino interactions with matter at energies beyond the reach of accelerator experiments.
 Search for neutrino oscillations with underground detectors is the main issue of several lectures.
-Here, let us only sketch some problems of neutrino interactions at very high energies. - ◆ HE neutrino interactions.
-Measurements of the cross sections for $\nu{\ell}N$ and $\overline{\nu}{\ell}N$ charged-current interactions at $\sqrt{s} \sim m_W \ (E{\nu} \sim 3.4 \text{ TeV})$ provide an important test for the Standard Model of electroweak interactions.
-With modern accelerators, the interactions of neutrinos are studied at energies up to several hundreds of GeV (besides the single very high energy HERA data point extracted from the $ep \rightarrow \nu X$ cross section), whereas deep underwater experiments with AN will enable to enlarge the region of neutrino energies up to a few tens of TeV.
+Here, let us only sketch some problems of neutrino interactions at very high energies. - HE neutrino interactions.
+Measurements of the cross sections for $\nu\ell N$ and $\overline{\nu}\ell N$ charged-current interactions at $\sqrt{s} \sim m_W \ (E\nu \sim 3.4 \, \text{TeV})$ provide an important test for the Standard Model of electroweak interactions.
+With modern accelerators, the interactions of neutrinos are studied at energies up to several hundreds of GeV (besides the single very high energy HERA data point extracted from the $ep \to \nu X$ cross section), whereas deep underwater experiments with AN will enable to enlarge the region of neutrino energies up to a few tens of TeV.

-Figure 40: A tentative representation of atmospheric and extraterrestrial neutrino fluxes on the Earth (left) and cross sections for neutrino interactions with nuclei, nucleons and electrons (right).
+Figure 41: A tentative representation of atmospheric and extraterrestrial neutrino fluxes on the Earth (left) and cross sections for neutrino interactions with nuclei, nucleons and electrons (right).
 [From A. M. Bakich, "Aspects of neutrino astronomy," Space Sci.
 Rev. 49 (1989) 259-310.]